 Investigators found several major issues with how the SCDJJ used solitary confinement for illegitimate reasons.
 When the teenagers are placed in isolation, they are alone in an 8-by-8 cell made out of concrete and steel for 23 hours a day with no windows.

-According to SCDJJ rules, officers are only allowed to isolate teen inmates when they pose a pose a threat to safety or create a risk of harm to others.
+According to SCDJJ rules, officers are only allowed to isolate teens when they pose a threat to safety or create a risk of harm to others.

 However, investigators found that a large number of teenagers at the facility were isolated for minor behaviors such as: masturbating in their own beds, not following directors or using profanity toward officers, according to the report.